 |August 28th, 2020|

-Digital transformation has made things easier and convenient without a doubt.
+Digital transformation has made things easier and more convenient without a doubt.
 However, with things becoming more open and accessible, there is always a chance for fraudsters and security breaches which make these processes as vulnerable as useful.
-When it comes to payment processing, security holds paramount importance and methods which enhance the overall security are always considered better and more prudent than those who that do not have a robust security and authentication protocol.
+When it comes to payment processing, security holds paramount importance, and methods that enhance the overall security are always considered better and more prudent than those that do not have robust security and authentication protocol.

 One of these improved security measures is embedded in the form of a microprocessor integrated chip (IC) in debit/credit cards.
 This is also known as an EMV (Europay, MasterCard & VISA) chip and substantially increases the security of card transactions.
-Most businesses have upgraded to EMV chip enabled card transactions since 2015, when the technology was doled out for small businesses.
-However, there is still a fair percentage of businesses who that have not yet embraced this change and this could result in significant losses due to frauds and loss of credibility.
+Most businesses have upgraded to EMV chip-enabled card transactions since 2015 when the technology was doled out for small businesses.
+However, there is still a fair percentage of businesses that have not yet embraced this change and this could result in significant losses due to fraud and loss of credibility.
 Not to mention that delaying this change may eventually be more expensive for business owners in terms of payment processing too.

 What is an EMV chip enabled card?

-EMV chip cards have an embedded microchip which is impossible to duplicate and is tamper-proof.
-This chip constantly updates user information unlike magnetic stripe swipe cards which are not dynamic.
+EMV chip cards have an embedded microchip that is impossible to duplicate and is tamper-proof.
+This chip constantly updates user information, unlike magnetic stripe swipe cards which are not dynamic.
 The stripe on a conventional card contains unchanging user information and anyone who can duplicate the stripe with the same information as the original card can siphon off all your money using that fake card.
-This makes traditional cards a prime target for theft, counterfeiting and frauds.
+This makes traditional cards a prime target for theft, counterfeiting, and fraud.

 Advantages of using an EMV chip enabled card:

-The technology is fairly simple yet substantially powerful to prevent frauds.
-With the advent and popularity of EMV chip cards, companies in the US have reported a 60% decline in frauds and counterfeit card usage.
-Businesses feel more at ease even in card-not-present transactions as the safeguards ensure effective authentication and reduce scope for data theft too.
+The technology is fairly simple yet substantially powerful to prevent fraud.
+With the advent and popularity of EMV chip cards, companies in the US have reported a 60% decline in fraud and counterfeit card usage.
+Businesses feel more at ease even in card-not-present transactions as the safeguards ensure effective authentication and reduce the scope for data theft too.
 These smart cards make it easier for both parties; the customers as well as the merchants.
-Here are some beneficial features of using an EMV chip based credit/debit card payment option.
+Here are some beneficial features of using an EMV chip-based credit/debit card payment option.

 1. Improved security and safety of sensitive user data.